EvaSurf: Efficient View-Aware Implicit Textured Surface Reconstruction: Related Work

 \subsection{Real-time Rendering on Mobile Devices}

 With the rapid development of modern technology, mobile phones, and other mobile devices have become an essential part of people's daily lives.
 Real-time rendering on these devices has emerged as an important research topic.
-Before the introduction of neural radiance fields, several methods~\cite{DBLP:journals/tog/ThiesZN19,Wang_2021_CVPR,DBLP:conf/iclr/ThiesZTSN20} employ a neural texture and a neural renderer to render a scene.
+Before the introduction of neural radiance fields, several methods~\cite{DBLP:journals/tog/ThiesZN19,Wang_2021_CVPR,DBLP:conf/iclr/ThiesZTSN20,nerftex} employ a neural texture and a neural renderer to render a scene.
 Though these methods can achieve photo-realistic rendering in real time, they may not be generalized to arbitrary 3D objects due to their requirements of geometry priors.

 To facilitate the power of NeRF to render scenes on mobile devices, Hedman \etal~\cite{SNeRG} propose a solution that bakes NeRF into sparse neural radiance grids (SNeRG).
 However, the rendering speed of SNeRG fails to achieve real-time performance, hindering the attainment of interactive rendering rates.
 In contrast, MobileNeRF~\cite{mobilenerf} adopts textured polygons as the scene representation and leverages the polygon rasterization pipeline to accelerate the rendering process.
 Although MobileNeRF supports real-time rendering with interactive frame rates, the exported mesh may be inaccurate due to its complex interlacing polygons.
 Re-ReND~\cite{rerend} and NeRF2Mesh~\cite{nerf2mesh} both train a NeRF-like model at the initial stage and then bake the appearance into a texture map and extract the corresponding mesh.
 Nevertheless, these methods~\cite{rerend,nerf2mesh,rakotosaona2023nerfmeshing} are unable to render scenes with view-dependent effects and can not reconstruct accurate mesh for complex structures and non-Lambertian objects.
 Bakedsdf~\cite{bakedsdf} utilizes a hybrid SDF-volume representation and bakes the representation into meshes for real-time rendering.
 However, it tends to learn over-smooth surfaces and cannot handle complex structures.
 In comparison, our method employs a multi-view supervision module to learn the complex structure and prevent the model from over-smoothing.
 We also utilize a view-aware encoding in feature space for better renderings.